-This request message can be used by a Requester intending to define a unique request to meet its need.
-The format is defined in Table 32.
-The Requester should send this request message only after sending GET_VERSION, GET_CAPABILITIES and NEGOTIATE_ALGORITHMS request sequence.
+- A Requester intending to define a unique request to meet its need can use this request message.
+The VENDOR_DEFINED_REQUEST request message table defines the format. - The Requester should send this request message only after sending GET_VERSION , GET_CAPABILITIES and NEGOTIATE_ALGORITHMS request sequence. - The VENDOR_DEFINED_REQUEST request message table shows the vendor_defined_request message format.

-Table 32 shows the VENDOR_DEFINED_REQUEST request message format.
+343 VENDOR_DEFINED_REQUEST request message

-Table 32 - VENDOR_DEFINED_REQUEST' request message

-Offset Field Size (bytes) Value 0 SPDMVersion 1 V1.0 = 0x10 1 RequestResponseCode 1 0xFE = VENDOR_DEFINED_REQUEST 2 Reserved 1 Reserved 3 Reserved 1 Reserved 4 StandardID 2 This field shall indicate the registry or standard body using one of the values in the ID column of Table 29 name.
+Offset Field Size (bytes) Value 0 SPDMVersion 1 V1.0=0x10 1 RequestResponseCode 1 0xFE=VENDOR_DEFINED_REQUEST 2 Reserved 1 Reserved 3 Reserved 1 Reserved 4 StandardID 2 Shall indicate the registry or standards body by using one of the values in the ID column in the Registry or standards body ID table.
 6 Len 1 Length of the Vendor ID field.
-If the VendorDefinedRequest is standard defined, Len shall be 0.
-If the VendorDefinedRequest is vendor defined, Len shall equal Vendor ID Len as described in Table 29.
-7 VendorID Len The value of this field shall indicate Vendor ID, as assigned by the registry or standards body.
-This field shall be in little endian format.
-7 + Len ReqLength 2 The length of the VendorDefinedReqPayload 7 + Len + 2 VendorDefinedReqPayload ReqLength This field shall be used by the standard/vendor to send the request payload
+If the VendorDefinedRequest is standard defined, Len shall be 0 .
+If the VendorDefinedRequest is vendor-defined, Len shall equal Vendor ID Len , as the Registry or standards body ID table describes.
+7 VendorID Len Vendor ID, as assigned by the registry or standards body.
+Shall be in little endian format.
+7 + Len ReqLength 2 Length of the VendorDefinedReqPayload .
+7 + Len + 2 VendorDefinedReqPayload ReqLength The standard or vendor shall use this field to send the request payload.